• Menu

 Pacers will be allowed for 200-mile and 100-mile runners.

-Pacers cannot carry anything for their runner (no muling) and must carry all the same required gear as runners.
+Pacers cannot carry anything for their runner (no muling).

 REQUIRED GEAR:

-For a complete list of required gear please see the runner’s manual (coming soon).
+For a complete list of required gear please see the runner’s manual.

 There will be nothing out of the ordinary for a June race in Ontario – your basics:

-Headlamp, wind or rain jacket, 2L of water/hydration, toque (if chilly at night), phone (with tracking app – provided), back up battery, whistle.
+Headlamp, wind or rain jacket, carry 2-3L of water/hydration, toque (if chilly at night), phone (with Bruce Trail app), back up battery, whistle.

 WEATHER AND DAYLIGHT: